ceopaludetto/nix/README.md

 # My NixOS and NixDarwin dot files

-Flake based configuration of NixOS and NixDarwin (WIP).
+Flake based configuration of NixOS and NixDarwin.

 ## Theming